 Abstract

-Western boundary currents influence continental shelf ecosystems through bottom water intrusions and coastal upwelling which form inner-shelf water and stimulate phytoplankton production.
-With an optical plankton counter and CTD mounted on an undulating towed body we present the first high-resolution vertically resolved profiles of the zooplankton community across a continental shelf at four different latitudes.
-Zooplankton biomass is highest inshore with biomass declining with increasing distance from shore and depth in the water column.
+Western boundary currents influence continental shelf ecosystems through bottom water intrusions and coastal upwelling, which form inner-shelf water and stimulate phytoplankton production.
+With an optical plankton counter and CTD mounted on an undulating towed body, we present the first high-resolution vertically resolved profiles of the zooplankton community across four transects over the continental shelf.
+Zooplankton biomass is highest inshore, which declines with increasing distance from shore and with increasing depth in the water column.
 The front between the warm East Australian Current (EAC) and cooler continental shelf waters also showed increased biomass of zooplankton.
 Landward of the front is the inner-shelf water, created by EAC uplifting slope waters, resulting in zooplankton communities with smaller geometric mean sizes and steeper slopes as estimated from the normalised biomass size spectrum (NBSS), indicating a more productive community.
 South of the EAC separation from the coast, the continental shelf zooplankton community was more spatially homogenous but still displayed the same broad horizontal and vertical patterns in zooplankton.
 These patterns are consistent with zooplankton distributions on other continental shelves where the inner-shelf has higher biomass of zooplankton with a steeper NBSS-slope compared to offshore.
 Inner-shelf zooplankton communities support temperate reef ecosystems and coastal fisheries, adjacent to increasingly urbanised coastlines.

 Key words: East Australian Current, upwelling, size spectra, Optical Plankton Counter, production,